Invisible Exhibition: An eye-opening experience of the world of the blind | DW | 06.10.2019

 Finally, it was time to leave and see again.
 Everyone was excited to enter the light, which pierced through our dilated pupils and caused a strange dizziness.
 Juli gave us a kind smile, standing there in contemplation.

-It was a sad sight to know Juli didn't have the luxury to experience again what everyone takes for granted.
+It was a sad sight, knowing Juli didn't have the luxury to experience again what everyone takes for granted.

 Invisible Exhibitions are open in Budapest, Prague and Warsaw.